Danitilahun/Data_structure_and_algorithm_leetcode_and_codeforces_challenge/prefix_sum_problems_and_solutions/prefix_sum.md

 	```
 	(or `P[i]` might sometimes represent the sum of elements up to and including `A[i]`, depending on your indexing choice).

-## Typical Steps
-1. Compute the prefix sum array.
-2. Use the prefix sums to answer queries about subarray sums or to detect subarrays meeting certain conditions.

 ## Common Applications
 - **Range Sum Queries:** Quickly determine the sum of any segment in O(1) time after O(n) preprocessing.
 - **Subarray Sum Problems:** Find subarrays that sum to a particular target (commonly used with a hash map to manage frequencies of prefix sums).